Film perforations: DH

 The Dubray Howell (DH) perforation was first suggested in 1931 to replace both the BH and KS perfs with a single standard perforation which was a hybrid of the two in shape and size, being like KS a rectangle with rounded corners and a width of 0.1100" (2.79 mm), but with BH's height of 0.073" (1.85 mm).
 This gave it longer projection life and also improved registration.
 One of its primary applications was usage in Technicolor's dye imbibition printing (dye transfer).
 The DH perf never caught on, and Kodak's introduction of monopack Eastmancolor film in the 1950s reduced the demand for dye transfer, although the DH perf persists in intermediate films to this day, such as long-pitch interpositives contact-printed from short-pitch negatives.

 CS

 In 1953, the introduction of CinemaScope—with its wider picture area and its use of four-track magnetic sound (four strips of magnetic tape coated on the film)—required another type of perforation.
 CinemaScope perforations are similar to KS perforations, but almost square in shape to accommodate the magnetic stripes.
 These perfs are commonly referred to as CinemaScope (CS) or "Fox hole" perforations, or simply "Foxholes" (because, initially, all CinemaScope films were made by 20th Century Fox).
-Their dimensions are 0.0730" (1.85 mm) in width by 0.0780" (1.98 mm) in height.
+Their dimensions are 0.0730" (1.85mm) in width by 0.0780" (1.98mm) in height.

 Due to the size difference, CS perfed film cannot be run through a projector with standard KS sprocket teeth, but KS prints can be run on sprockets with CS teeth.
-CS-perforated stock has fallen out of use since the 1970s when 35 mm prints with magnetic sound became uncommon.
+CS-perforated stock has fallen out of use since the 1970s when 35mm prints with magnetic sound became uncommon.